Hardware-protected keys

 - The Encap SDK generates a key pair in the secure hardware.

-- The secure hardware returns the public hardware (HW) key to the Encap SDK.
+- The secure hardware returns the public hardware-protected key to the Encap SDK.

 - The Encap SDK returns this key to the Encap server over the secure channel in the

-For a device that is activated with HW keys, an additional security check will be executed for each authentication.
+Devices activated with hardware-protected keys conduct an additional security check for every authentication.
 The sequence is as follows:

 - The Encap SDK will sign the authentication challenge, received from the Encap server in the